 Riordan Mansion a 1904 Historic Home and Museum Flagstaff Arizona

-The Riordan Mansion, located in Flagstaff Arizona, is a most unusual 13,000 sq. ft.
-40 room home built in 1904 in an Arts & Crafts design.
-There are forty rooms and seven bathrooms.
-While the home and grounds are now operated and maintained by the Arizona State Parks system, it was once the home of the prominent brothers Michael J Riordan and Timothy Riordan. who married the Metz sisters.
-The brothers, Timothy Riordan and Michael Riordan operated the Arizona Lumber and Timber Company in Flagstaff and when the Metz sisters, Caroline and Elizabeth came to Flagstaff to visit their relatives the Babbitts (another prominent family that were merchants in Flagstaff) they met, and Tim married Caroline and Michael married Elizabeth.
-The Riordan brothers had other business interests such as cattle ranching, banking and politics in Flagstaff.
+The Riordan Mansion, located in Flagstaff Arizona, is a most unusual 13,000 sq. ft. with 40 rooms and seven bathrooms.
+The home with two separate but joined sides was built in 1904 in an Arts & Crafts design.
+The home and grounds are now operated and maintained by the Arizona State Parks system, but it was once the home of the prominent brothers Michael J Riordan and Timothy Riordan. who married the Metz sisters.
+The brothers, Timothy Riordan and Michael Riordan operated the Arizona Lumber and Timber Company in Flagstaff and they had other businesses such as cattle ranching and banking in Flagstaff.
+When the Metz sisters, Caroline and Elizabeth came to Flagstaff from Cincinnati Ohio to visit their relatives, the Babbitts (another prominent family that were merchants in Flagstaff) they met, and Tim married Caroline and Michael married Elizabeth.
+The sisters brought their mother and youngest sister Alice with them, and the women soon became active in the Flagstaff community organizing religious and literary activities.

 The notable architect Charles Whittlesey was working on the El Tovar Hotel at the Grand Canyon, and became acquainted with the Riordans when he was purchasing materials for the construction of the hotel.
 The Riordans liked Whittlesey's Arts and Crafts design of the El Tovar and suggested that he design a duplex style home that would have a large room that would join the two halves of the home and function as a gathering place for games and visiting.
 The resulting home is two perfect halves for the two brothers and their families that are joined by a room that very much resembles the Rendevous Room at the El Tovar.

 The foundation of the home is made of native volcanic rock and most of the other construction material was local wood which was used in the split log siding, the hardwood floors and the hand split wooden shingles.
 Because of their wealth, the Riordan Mansion had many innovative ideas for the time period.
 The home was equipped with a telephone, open floor plans, built in bookcases and storage, and an ingenious air flow/skylight system to make the most of the electric heating system.
-While some of the furniture was designed by the Riordan brothers, some of the furniture was ordered from Gustav Stickley.
+While some of the furniture was designed by the Riordan brothers, 20 pieces of the furniture was ordered from Gustav Stickley and 5 pieces of the furniture was designed by Harvey Ellis..
 The home also contains a Steinway piano, that is occasionally played by one of the tour guides, and a swing which hangs from chains in the center of the living room in the west wing of the home could face the fireplace during the winter months and then be reversed to face the windows during the summer months.
 An alter pays homage to the family's strong Catholic faith, several fireplace nooks allowed for a cozy conversations, the billiards table and other games in the joining room and an improvised golf course on the property gives visitors an insight into what the family enjoyed doing.

 Guests to the home included family, friends and business acquaintances and Native visitors from Hopi and the Navajo.
 The famous included actor Andy Devine, President Teddy Roosevelt, Buffalo Bill Cody, and the Grand Canyon Explorer John Wesley Powell..